microsoft/FluidFramework/packages/dds/SchemaVersioning.md

         Teams is a great example of this: changes go through rings of validation, where users from different rings collaborate on same files, and it may take months for changes to fully propagate through all rings and get to 99.99% saturation.

         This means old code stays in use and needs to be able to collaborate (on same doc) with new code seamlessly, at least for some amount of time.
-        This window will differ depending on app and how it’s deployed – from couple weeks for web applications, to couple years for something like win32 Office Word.
+        This window will differ depending on app and how it’s deployed – from a couple weeks for web applications, to a couple years for something like win32 Office Word.

 1. Documents can be read-only for some users, thus in-place conversion is not possible for all clients.